doseme/cohesive-ui/README.md

 # Public storybook

-A public version of the storybuild (interface to interact with the component library) has been configured using [Github Pages](https://pages.github.com/).
+A public version of the storybook (interface to interact with the component library) has been configured using [Github Pages](https://pages.github.com/).

 ## Deployment settings